dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/begin.md

 ## Definition

-Set the `begin` to the timestamp value which for which your microbatch model data should begin -- "at what point does data become relevant for the microbatch model" --.
+Set the `begin` config to the timestamp value at which your microbatch model data should begin &mdash; at the point the data becomes relevant for the microbatch model.
 You can configure `begin` for a [model](/docs/build/models) in your `dbt_project.yml` file, property YAML file, or config block.
 The value for `begin` must be a string representing an ISO formatted date OR date and time.

 ## Examples